Dynamics of kinks in a traversable wormhole: Theoretical framework

-where we will adopt the metric $g_{\mu\nu}$ as in Eq. \eqref{eq:WHmetric}, and the potential $V(\phi)$ is a double-well potential \ber V(\phi) = \frac{1}{4} (\phi^2 - 1)^2, \eer which has minimums at $\phi=\pm 1$.
+where we will adopt the metric $g_{\mu\nu}$ as in Eq. \eqref{eq:WHmetric}, and the potential $V(\phi)$ as a double-well potential \ber V(\phi) = \frac{1}{4} (\phi^2 - 1)^2, \eer which has minimums at $\phi=\pm 1$.
 Therefore, after breaking the $Z_2$ symmetry in the action \eqref{S}, the scalar field $\phi$ will settle down to $\phi=+1$ or $\phi=-1$, which will in turn form the solutions of kinks \cite{kibble1976topology,kibble1980some,zurek1985cosmological,ma2024asymmetric}.
 The equation of motion for the scalar field $\phi$ reads

-In this work, we are interested in the time evolution of the spherically symmetric kink in the background of the two-way traversable wormholes.
-Specifically, in the background of the spherical geometry, the Eq. \eqref{eq:phimove} can be re-expressed as
+In this work, we are interested in the time evolution of the spherically symmetric kinks, therefore, in the background of spherical geometry the Eq. \eqref{eq:phimove} can be re-expressed as

 Due to the spherical symmetry of the system, the polar and azimuthal angular derivative terms in the equation do not play a role.
 Therefore, we can simplify the configurations of the kink to only depend on time $t$ and the radial direction $r$.
-Hence we dub it as ``{\it radial kinks}".
+And the final equation simplifies to